I'm collecting all my essays and non-universe stories into a single collection, due out the first of next year. Here's my current cover conception.

 While I was at Serenbe Playhouse this weekend to see Man of La Mancha, which is an excellent show I highly recommend, I ran across this reminder of their equally great production of Hair a season or so ago.
 During the production, it was used as their box office.
 I can imagine Ken Kesey and … Continue reading Serenbe Street Scenes, Hair Bus, 5 April 2015

-Note: This article has been updated and expanded in my essay collection The Cheese Toast Project, available in print from online bookstores, and in print and Kindle at Amazon.
+Note: This article has been updated and expanded in my essay collection Words Words Words available in print from Amazon and Barnes and Noble.
 Laurence Olivier once referred to Hamlet as the story of a man who can't make up his mind.
-While there are elements of indecisiveness in Hamlet's … Continue reading Myths and Myth Making in Hamlet
+While there are elements of indecisiveness in Hamlet's actions, to say he can't … Continue reading Myths and Myth Making in Hamlet

 I'm normally a creature of habit; I buy fruit and don't eat it; I always set the alarm clock earlier than I should, then hit the snooze button until I feel like getting up; I always buy the same brand of toothpaste, even if there are deals on other brands.
 This behavior on my part … Continue reading Force of Habit